F5CodeGuru/asm342/module1/lab1/lab1.rst

         :emphasize-lines: 18-20
         :linenos:

 Starting with line 22, post tasks are declared.
-These are tasks that will take place after the policy has been create, here we will save the policy to disk (otherwise it is only in the running config).
+These are tasks that will take place after the policy has been created.
+Here we will save the policy to disk (otherwise it is only in the running config).

 **ansible1.yaml:**